Research

 • Spin-wave transport in thin-film magnets (largest effort)

-• Imaging electrical currents in quantum materials (just taking off in the context of our NWO VIDI project)
+• Imaging electrical currents in quantum materials (taking off in the context of our NWO VIDI and NWA projects)